the world is always ready to receive talent with open arms

-• Your income is capped by the inescapable limit of the number of hours in a day.
+- Your potential income is limited by the number of hours in a day.

-• You get no return for each hour of work except the wage you have assigned yourself.
+- You get no return for each hour of work beyond what you are paid.

-This is what most self-employed creative service providers do.
-Until they burn out or get smart.
+This is what most self-employed creative service providers do, until they burn out or figure out a different way of working.

 Streamlined Service Packages

 I pay you $60.
 You work 30 minutes, because you have created a system that allows you to implement $60 worth of work in 30 minutes.
-I am happy (I got my $60 value).
+As a customer I am happy because I got my $60 value.

 How to do it: